tgalarneau/bms/README.md

 ![Screenshot](bms.png)

 For Thornwave data see https://github.com/mkjanke/ThornwavePy I have only modified it for cvs data, writing to Unix socket and leaving connection open for ongoing data.
-As I am using linux I am utilizing system services, with automatic restaring if connection lost, for the data collection.
+As I am using linux I am utilizing system services, with automatic restarting if connection lost, for the data collection.